gilch/hissp/README.md

 Note there are `collections.abc..Awaitable` and `collections.abc..Coroutine`
 abstract base classes too.

+>  How do I add a docstring to a module/class/function?

+Assign a string to the `__doc__` attribute of the module/class/function object.
+That means defining a global in the module, or a key in the dict argument to `type()` also works.

 ## Contributing
 There are many ways to contribute to an open-source project, even without writing code.